cmu-psych-fms/alhazen/doc/index.rst

 conditions, such as different parameters to the models or to the tasks.
-This is facilitated by using the *conditions* slot of the :class:`IteratedExperiment` object, an iterable the elements of which are passed to the :meth:`run_participant` method in the work process.
+This is facilitated by using the *conditions* slot of the :class:`IteratedExperiment` object, an iterable the elements of which are passed to the :meth:`run_participant` method in the worker process.
 Note that the total number of participants is the product of *participants* and the number of conditions.
 A condition can be any Python value that is both hashable and